What to Expect from Your 9-Month-Old Puppy

 Until they’re about four months old, puppies are unpredictable.
 However, they also tend to be small, roly-poly, and easy to deal with.
 After four to six months, they may mellow out to the point where you can forecast certain behaviors and get a sense of their habits.
 Just when you think this puppy care thing is going smoothly, they turn into crazy beasts again.

 Nine-month-old puppies have been described as rambunctious teenagers.
-Your dog’s hormones are shifting incredibly at this time, leaving him with some erratic and impulsive 9 month puppy behaviors.
+Your dog’s hormones are shifting incredibly at this time, leaving them with some erratic and impulsive 9-month-old puppy behaviors.
 Like human adolescents, teenage dogs are in a new phase of developing confidence and awareness.
 To solidify their learning during this stage, they tend to test boundaries and explore in ways that may not be appropriate.

 According to Dog Star Daily, adolescence is a crucial time to socialize your dog.
-The behaviors that are reinforced during this era may stick around for the rest of her life.
-Many owners who attended a puppy class or brought their dog out and about with them when she was younger have settled into a routine that involves seeing the same family members every day.
+The behaviors that are reinforced during this era may stick around for the rest of their life.
+Many owners who brought their dog out and about with them when they were younger have settled into a routine that involves just seeing the same family members every day.
 Even if you go to the dog park or walk your dog, you probably follow the same route and interact with the same people and dogs.

 What else is going on in your nine-month-old pooch’s body?
 At this age, pups have all of their 42 permanent teeth.
 When puppies are actively teething, they tend to chew on everything.
 Most puppies have all of their adult teeth by six months of age.
-If your dog is still chewing on inappropriate items, perhaps she’s testing her teenage boundaries.
-Give her plenty of appropriate chew toys.
-Remember, her teeth are much stronger than they used to be.
-Make sure that you monitor her while she chomps on a bone, and take it away from her if it starts to seem like a hazard or gets bitten down to a nub.
+If your dog is still chewing on inappropriate items, perhaps they’re testing their boundaries.
+Give them plenty of appropriate chew toys.
+Remember, their teeth are much stronger than they used to be.
+Make sure that you monitor them while they chomp on a bone and take it away from them if it starts to seem like a hazard or gets bitten down to a nub.